Cheap, but Meaningful Pampering

 Less Expensive Manicures

 Pampering has earned itself a bad reputation.
-Most of us believe it's the province of the wealthy, or worse yet, the idle.
+Most of us believe it's the province of the wealthy or the idle.
 Pampering, you say, is an indulgence you simply can't afford.

 Yet, when you consider how vital pampering is to your general well-being, you realize that the question is not whether to pamper yourself, but how.
 Pampering is anything you do or have done for yourself that